mariamnaqvi/predicting-log-error/README.md

-# Clustering Project - Identifying Drivers for Errors in Zillow's Zestimates
+# Identifying Drivers for Errors in Zillow's Zestimates

 ## Project Description
 Perform further analysis on the Zillow 2017 dataset, performing data cleaning, processing and exploration before using statistical analysis to derive valuable conclusions.
+This project also utilized clustering to help boost model performance.
 Furthermore, create a model which will accurately predict the logerror present in Zillow's Zestimate system, isolating the features ("drivers") used to calculate Zestimate values.

 ## Project Goals
 Create scripts to perform the following: